- Crack Drug Facts

 Cocaine also produces an intense high but typically lasts a bit longer than crack.
 Cocaine is often used by people with substance use disorders, particularly alcohol, as it makes the user feel less drunk.

-Cocaine is also abused by people with attention deficit hyperactivity disorder (ADHD), because the drug gives them energy and, at times, the ability to focus.
+Cocaine is also abused by people with attention deficit hyperactivity disorder (ADHD).
+The drug gives them energy and, at times, the ability to focus.

 Crack Addiction Statistics

-According to the National Drug Intelligence Center, 6,222,000 Americans 12 and older have used crack at least once in their lifetime.
+The National Drug Intelligence Center reports, 6,222,000 Americans aged 12 and older have used crack at least once in their lifetime .
 Many individuals who have used crack do not fit the typical descriptions of who uses it or for what reasons.
-You are not alone if you battle crack, cocaine, or other addictions, no matter who you are or where you are in life.
+No matter who you are or where you are in life, you are not alone in your struggles with crack, cocaine, or other addictions.

 Getting accurate statistics on crack and cocaine addiction is difficult.
-This is due to the fact that, despite their ignorance, stigmas and preconceptions around crack use have resulted in laws that are unjust, racialized, and classist in their treatment of those who use, possess, or trade the drug.
+Ignorance and stigmas about crack have resulted in unjust laws.
+These laws often exhibit racial and class bias.
+They affect how they treat users, possessors, and traders of the drug.
 And as a result, data on crime, punishment, and crack is skewed.

 The truth is, crack and cocaine do not discriminate based on race, age, or socioeconomic status.
 Anyone can quickly become addicted to this drug,